LONDON

 Card number one commemorated Fred Piper, who had died that year.
 A full list of the other cards in the set can be found at: http://www.nslists.com/80lond.htm

-We stayed at Caxton Hall until March 1984; it was not our choice to leave, but it was closing at the end of the month, an event which was not entirely unexpected, as the registry office, used by so many stars and celebrities, had been closed since 1978, and the building was slowly being abandoned around us giving us the sense of meeting in an old deserted and spooky house.
+We stayed at Caxton Hall until March 1984; it was not our choice to leave, but it was closing at the end of the month, an event not entirely unexpected, as the registry office, previously used by so many stars and celebrities, had been closed since 1978, and the building was slowly being abandoned around us giving us the sense of meeting in an old deserted and spooky house.
 We were still all very sad, as a lot of us had spent many pleasant hours there with all the card events we had visited; the Cartophilic Society’s Annual General Meeting, as well as the Britannia and London Cigarette Card Company auctions.
 However we were heartened by the fact it would not be demolished, it would be turned into new homes, flats and offices.
-Little did we realise that the building would continue to moulder away behind locked and silent doors, and the conversion would not start to take place until 2006.
+Little did we realise that the building would continue to moulder away behind locked and silent doors, and conversion would not start to take place until 2006.

 Anyway with the closure of the Caxton Hall, our branch meetings, and the Cartophilic Society`s own 1984 Annual General Meeting had to relocate.
 We chose to go to the Eccleston Hotel near Victoria Station.